Date of Award

 The system requirements were presented, leading to the next stage of the planned research, where a range of possible solutions were examined.
 The best solution was selected based on the earlier, predefined criteria.
 The system was modeled, and a test ii system built.
 The system was tested and redesigned when necessary, to meet the requirements.

 The research has shown how the combination of technology, especially the recent miniaturizations and move to open source software for cellular network components can allow sophisticated cellular networks to be implemented.
 The ACN system proposed could enable connectivity and reduce the communications problems that were experienced following Hurricane Sandy and Katrina.
 Experience with both natural and man-made disasters highlights the fact that communications are useful only to the extent that they are accessible and useable by the population.

 Scholarly Commons Citation

 Curran, Stephen John, "Modeling the Use of an Airborne Platform for Cellular Communications Following Disruptions" (2017).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 353.